Slaughter of the Innocents

 the Herod who broke her heart,

-the murderer of Madeline, Chase, and Charlotte.
+the murderer of Madeleine, Chase, and Charlotte.

 And lead us not into temptation,